easystats/datawizard/paper/paper.md

 # Summary

-The `{datawizard}` package in the R programming language [@base2021] provides a lightweight toolbox to assist in keys steps involved in any data analysis workflow: (*i*) wrangling the raw data to get it in the needed form, (*ii*) applying statistical transformations, and (*iii*) carrying out sanity checks for transformed data.
-Therefore, it can be a valuable tool for R users and developers looking for a lightweight option for data preprocessing.
+The `{datawizard}` package for the R programming language [@base2021] provides a lightweight toolbox to assist in keys steps involved in any data analysis workflow: (1) wrangling the raw data to get it in the needed form, (2) applying preprocessing steps and statistical transformations, and (3) carrying out sanity checks for transformed data.
+Therefore, it can be a valuable tool for R users and developers looking for a lightweight option for data preparation.

 # Statement of Need

-The `{datawizard}` package makes basic data wrangling easier than with base R. Its workflow and syntax are designed to be similar to `{tidyverse}` (@Wickham2019), which is a widely used ecosystem of packages for data analysis, and, therefore, users familiar with this ecosystem can easily translate their knowledge.
-Naturally, one might wonder why recreate data wrangling functionality already present in `{tidyverse}`.

-The `{easystats}` (@Ben-Shachar2020, @Lüdecke2020parameters, @Lüdecke2020performance, @Lüdecke2021see, @Lüdecke2019, @Makowski2019, @Makowski2020) is an ecosystem of packages designed to make statistical analysis easier in R. Importantly, in order to be lightweight, it follows a "0-external-hard-dependency" policy.
-Thus, while building this ecosystem, a new data wrangling package that relies only on base R needed to be created.
-In effect, the `{datawizard}` package provides data processing backend for this entire ecosystem.
+The `{datawizard}` package is part of `{easystats}`, a collection of R packages designed to make statistical analysis easier (@Ben-Shachar2020, @Lüdecke2020parameters, @Lüdecke2020performance, @Lüdecke2021see, @Lüdecke2019, @Makowski2019, @Makowski2020).
+As this ecosystem follows a "0-external-hard-dependency" policy, a base R data manipulation package that relies only on base R needed to be created.
+In effect, `{datawizard}` provides data processing backend for this entire ecosystem.
 In addition to its usefulness to the `{easystats}` ecosystem, it also provides *an* option for R users and package developers if they wish to keep their (recursive) dependency weight to a minimum (for other options, see @Dowle2021, @Eastwood2021, etc.).

+Because `{datawizard}` is also meant to be used and adopted easily by a wide range of users, its workflow and syntax are designed to be similar to `{tidyverse}` (@Wickham2019), a widely used ecosystem of R packages.
+Thus, users familiar with the `{tidyverse}` can easily translate their knowledge and make full usage of `{datawizard}`.

-In addition to providing functions to clean messy data, `{datawizard}` also provides helpers for the other important step of data analysis: applying statistical transformations to the cleaned data while setting up statistical models.
-For example, one may need to standardize variables, normalize range of variables, adjust the data for effect of some variables, etc.
+In addition to being a lightweight solution to clean messy data, `{datawizard}` also provides helpers for the other important step of data analysis: applying statistical transformations to the cleaned data while setting up statistical models.
+This includes various types of data standardization, normalization, rank-transformation, and adjustment.

 Lastly, `{datawizard}` also provides a toolbox to create a detailed profile of data properties.

 # Features

-## Data wrangling
+## Data Manipulation

 The raw data is rarely in a state that it can be directly fed into a statistical model.
 It often needs to be modified in various ways.
-For example, columns need to be renamed, certain portions of the data need to be filtered out, data scattered across multiple tables needs to be joined, etc.
+For example, columns need to be renamed, certain portions of the data need to be filtered out, reshape data, data scattered across multiple tables needs to be joined, etc.

 `{datawizard}` provides various functions for cleaning and preparing data (see Table 1).